 Amanita phalloides is found also in northern Africa and in many parts of Asia, although other similar species occur there and so some reoports of Deathcaps may be the result of misidentification.
 In the USA Amanita phalloides is an introduced species; it was probably brought in from Europe along with tree imports.
 Other parts of the world, including Australia and South America, now contain Amanita phalloides as a result of timber or plant imports in the past.

-Left: although Deathcaps are mycorrhizal fungi and therefore effectively tethered to tree roots, they are able to produce arcs and even fairy rings.
+Above: although Deathcaps are mycorrhizal fungi and therefore effectively tethered to tree roots, they are able to produce arcs and even fairy rings.

 Amanita phalloides f. alba Britzelm is the white form of the Deathcap; but, as white specimens commonly occur alongside the more common form, most experts agree that this is merely a colour variant of Amanita phalloides.